-Redwood Investment Management, LLC, with principal offices at 1117 S. Robertson Boulevard, Los Angeles, California, 90035, serves as the investment adviser for the Portfolio.
-In addition to advising the Portfolio, Redwood provides discretionary investment advice to certain individuals, high net worth individuals, pension and profit sharing plans, trusts, estates, charitable corporations, corporations, other investment advisory firms, an affiliated registered investment company, and a pooled investment vehicle.
+Redwood Investment Management, LLC, with principal offices at 4110 N. Scottsdale Rd.
+Suite 125, Scottsdale, AZ 85251, serves as the investment adviser for the Portfolio.
+In addition to advising the Portfolio, Redwood provides discretionary investment advice to certain individuals, high net worth individuals, pension and profit sharing plans, trusts, estates, charitable corporations, corporations, other investment advisory firms, affiliated registered investment companies, and a pooled investment vehicle.
 Subject to the supervision of the Portfolio's Board of Trustees, the Adviser is responsible for managing the Portfolio's investments, executing transactions and providing related administrative services and facilities under an Investment Advisory Agreement between the Portfolio and the Adviser.

 The Adviser has entered into an advisory agreement with the Portfolio, whereby the Adviser is entitled to receive an annual fee equal to 1.25% of the Portfolio's average daily net assets.
-For the fiscal year ended December 31, 2016, the aggregate fee paid to the Adviser was 1.08% of the Portfolio's average daily net assets.
+For the fiscal year ended December 31, 2020, the aggregate fee paid to the Adviser was 0.44% of the Portfolio's average daily net assets.
 In addition to investment advisory fees, the Portfolio pays other expenses including costs incurred in connection with the maintenance of its securities law registration, printing and mailing prospectuses and Statements of Additional Information to shareholders, certain financial accounting services, taxes or governmental fees, custodial, transfer and shareholder servicing agent costs, expenses of outside counsel and independent accountants, preparation of shareholder reports and expenses of trustee and shareholders meetings.

-The Adviser has contractually agreed to reduce the Portfolio's fees and/or to make payments to limit Portfolio expenses until at least May 1, 2018, so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads, taxes, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, underlying fund fees and expenses or extraordinary expenses such as litigation) of the Portfolio do not exceed 1.49% and 1.99% for Class I and Class N shares, respectively.
-Waivers and expense payments may be recouped by the Adviser from the Portfolio, to the extent that overall expenses fall below specified limits, within three years of when the amounts were waived or recouped.
-A discussion regarding the basis for the Board of Trustees' approval of the Investment Advisory Agreement is available in the Portfolio's annual shareholder report dated December 31, 2016.
+The Adviser has contractually agreed to reduce the Portfolio's fees and/or to make payments to limit Portfolio expenses until at least May 1, 2022, so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes, and extraordinary expenses such as litigation expenses) of the Portfolio do not exceed 1.49% and 1.99% for Class I and Class N shares, respectively.
+These fee waivers and expense reimbursements are subject to possible recoupment from the Portfolio in future years on a rolling three-year basis, (within the three years of when the amount was waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits as well as any expense limitation that was in effect at the time the waiver or reimbursement was made.
+A discussion regarding the basis for the Board of Trustees' approval of the Investment Advisory Agreement is available in the Portfolio's annual shareholder report dated December 31, 2020.